We research and build stuff

 From groups that wish to disseminate the content through their own sites, or create texts where they reference specific recommendations, they can link directly to specific guidelines, sections in a guideline, or recommendations in a guideline, and know that users will always get to the latest version.
 It is also possible to link to a specific version of a guideline or recommendation, should you want that.

-We have developed widgets that could be used to embed or have pop-ups of summary of findings tables incorporated on any website.
+We have developed widgets that could be used to embed or have pop-ups of summary of findings tables and guidelines incorporated on any website.

 Electronic Health Record (EHR) vendors and developers of Clinical Decision Support Systems (CDSS)